-Nationally, 90% of all public school teachers are enrolled in defined retirement benefit plans, wherein retirees are paid a guaranteed pension benefit based upon a predefined formula, often based on variables like years of experience and highest salary level.
+Nationally, 90% of all public school teachers are enrolled in defined retirement benefit plans, wherein retirees are paid a guaranteed pension benefit based upon a predefined formula.
 In 2021-22, 36 states used a defined benefit plan as their default option, including North Carolina.
 Other retirement options offered by states include: